ev3dev/ev3dev/release-notes/ev3dev-jessie-2014-07-12.img-release-notes.md

   Sensors will not work on input port 1.
 * Remote SSH sessions hang on reboot or poweroff.
 * `plymouth` is not working during boot/shutdown.
+* Empty /etc/sudoers file.
+The correct file is [here](http://sources.debian.net/src/sudo/1.8.9p5-1/debian/sudoers) and file permissions should be `0440`.

 Built using
 -----------